 A 3-D Mammogram takes images of thin “slices” of the breast from different angles.
-Then it uses computer software to reconstruct an image to screen for abnormalities.
-The process is like how a CT scanner produces images of structures within the body.
+Then it uses computer software to reconstruct an image to analyze for abnormalities.
+The process is similar to the way a CT scanner produces images of structures within the body.

 A 3-D Mammogram can detect 35% of cancers sooner.
 Plus, since the picture is much clearer you are less likely to be called back for further imaging or to need a biopsy.